xframes-project/xframes-website/blog/2024-12-30-xframes-for-lua-lightweight-dynamic-ui-development.md

 Thanks to Lua’s portability, XFrames for Lua can be used across various platforms.
 Developers can build and deploy UIs efficiently on multiple platforms without sacrificing performance.

 - **Cross-Platform Compatibility**: Lua is widely supported across different platforms, allowing for easy integration into various projects.
-- **Embedded Systems**: Ideal for embedded applications where resource constraints demand efficiency and speed.
+- **Resource-Constrained Platforms**: While XFrames is still being tested on resource-constrained platforms, it can be optimized for environments like Raspberry Pi and other low-resource setups.

 ### Growing with Lua Developers